vmware-archive/photon-controller-cli/README.md

 and will print human-readable output.
 Non-interactive mode will not prompt you and will print machine-readable output.

-Non-interactive mode will print a line indicating how many lines of output follow.

 ### IDs
 Objects in Photon Controller are given unique IDs, and most commands refer to them using those IDs.